top of page

 Extending between the Andaman Sea and the Gulf of Thailand, Thailand has firmly cemented its reputation as one of the world's premier scuba diving destinations.
 Divers of all skill levels flock to this tropical paradise to discover its diverse marine ecosystems, including beginners looking to earn their open-water certification and experienced divers in search of new challenges.

-Thailand's dive centres and instructors enjoy a stellar global reputation, making it an ideal destination to earn your scuba certification or further develop your skills.
-Not only that, but the above-water scenery is sublime and the resorts are world-class, with many showing an ever-increasing commitment to sustainability
+Adding to the appeal of an eco-friendly dive vacation in Thailand is its outstanding dive centres and instructors, making it an ideal destination to earn your scuba certification or further develop your skills.
+Not only that, but the above-water scenery is sublime and the dive resorts are world-class, with many showing an ever-increasing commitment to sustainability

 A longtail boat amidst the dramatic karst scenery of Thailand